 The best (and worst) rugby movies and documentaries

-With the RWC 2019 fast approaching, there seem to be a spate of rugby themed movies and documentaries being released, not only in Asia but internationally.
+With the RWC 2019 there was a spate of rugby themed movies and documentaries released, not only in Asia but internationally.

 Jungle Cry (India)